NBN Timeline

 What is an interim POI?

-An interim POI is utilised when a permanent POI has not been developed yet, and is typically used in new development areas.
-Once a permanent POI has been established, household internet traffic will go through the newly created POI.
+An interim POI is utilised when a permanent POI has not been developed yet, typically in new areas.

 ** End of Page